gwikina/Gridworld/README.md

 ```

 ## Part 3
-see [gridworld.py](gridworld.py) for the python code related to Part 3.
-Similarly to Part 1, except using the above policy, it was run 10,000 times and some statistics are shown below.
+See [gridworld.py](gridworld.py) for the python code related to Part 3.
+The code applies the policy above to part 1.
+It was ran 10,000 times and the statistics lie below:
 ```
 Mean:  10.0
 Standard Deviation:  0.0